Chief Compliance Officers: Role, Authority, and Strategic Importance

 Enhanced reputation

 Compliance should not be reactive.
-It should be embedded into governance architecture.
+It should be embedded into governance architecture and integrated with operational systems.

 Final Perspective